waynemcd/memory-game/README.md

 Download a copy of the game

 ## Required dependencies
-This game uses easytimer.js downlaoded from here: https://albert-gonzalez.github.io/easytimer.js/
+This game uses easytimer.js It can be downloaded from here: https://albert-gonzalez.github.io/easytimer.js/